הָאָדָם אֵינוֹ אֶלָּא תַּבְנִית נוֹף־מוֹלַדְתּוֹ

-Man is but a template of the landscape of his homeland, wrote the poet Shaul Tchernichovsky.
-These are atrociously difficult times in the Middle East, days which have led me to think about this statement of his.
+Living thru the atrociously difficult times in the Middle East have led me to think about this statement of his vis a vis my work in OD.

-1) The hopeless of solving problems teaches the importance of setting realistic expectations
+1) The hopelessness of solving problems teaches the importance of setting realistic expectations

 The middle east conflict is insoluble.
 Religion, poisonous exclusionary narratives, energy, water, righteousness, tribalism, world war 1 leftovers, Sykes-Picot and world politics have created the ultimate cesspool for a “perfect” conflict to perpetuate itself.